What Happens When You Win a Prize Home in Australia: Complete 2026 Guide

 From the first call to settlement day: stamp duty costs, CGT rules, trust structures, and the 8–14 week timeline every prize home winner needs to know.

-Quick Answer: **TL;DR:** Winning a $2M prize home in Australia involves an 8–14 week legal process with stamp duty exceeding $200,000, AML compliance checks, and ongoing tax obligations like capital gains tax and land tax—it's not a simple handover.
+Quick Answer: Winning a prize home in Australia involves an 8–14 week legal process with stamp duty often exceeding $200,000, anti-money-laundering compliance checks, and ongoing tax obligations like capital gains tax and land tax.
+It's far more complex than simply receiving keys to your new home.

 The Phone Call That Changes Everything